 Aside from the lower cost, another major advantage of using home care is that it allows your elderly loved one to maintain much of their independence.
 Studies have shown that being able to stay at home and remain independent, even if not completely, is better for a person’s mental health.
 As long as they’re not spending their days inactive and isolated, your elderly loved one may be happiest at home.

 If you do decide that home care is the best option for your elderly loved one, be prepared to make other arrangements.
 As their physical, emotional, and medical needs change, you’ll need to reassess the situation and decide when it’s time to make the transition to another type of care.
 Having legal plans in place in preparation for such a possibility is key, as it can help make any transitions smoother and protect assets and savings from going entirely to the nursing home.

-If you have questions about creating a long-term care plan for an older loved one, please feel free to contact our law office at (949) 333-3702 to schedule a consultation with an Irvine elder law attorney.
+If you have questions about creating a long-term care plan for an older loved one, please feel free to contact our law office at (949) 333-3702 to schedule a consultation with an Orange County elder law attorney.

 Do You Have Any Questions?

 Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
 He’s all about family and passionate about estate planning, elder law, and veterans.
 He founded Snyder Law to help families from Orange County, Los Angeles County, and Southern California plan to protect what matters most: their loved ones, their dignity, and their legacy.